groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/installation.md

 5. Click **OK** to add a reference to the **GroupDocs.Viewer** library to your project.

 {{< alert style="warning" >}}
-If your project targets .NET Core / .NET 5+, you should also install the [SkiaSharp NuGet package](https://www.nuget.org/packages/SkiaSharp/) to use the **GroupDocs.Viewer** functionality within your project.
+If your application targets .NET Core / .NET 5+, ensure that your project has all the required dependencies installed.
+Refer to the following page for details: [GroupDocs.Viewer dependencies](https://www.nuget.org/packages/groupdocs.viewer#dependencies-body-tab).
 {{< /alert >}}